 Lower River Murray, Lakes and Coorong

-In this region, there is a growing desire among Ngarrindjeri people to create a future centered on caring for country, which incorporates respect for traditions, cultural responsibility and self-determination.
-Current initiatives are focused on research, land management and developing a sustainable Ngarrindjeri regional economy.
+In this region, there is a growing desire among Ngarrindjeri people to create a future centred on caring for country, which incorporates respect for traditions, cultural responsibility and self-determination.
+Current initiatives are focused on policy development and research, land management and developing a sustainable Ngarrindjeri regional economy.